iustin/corydalis/INSTALL.md

 These are distributed with the application, so there's no need to do anything, unless you want to use newer version of them; just update the files in the `static/` subdirectory.

-Once all these are in place, just run the binary, which will load the settings from the environment (if the environment variables are defined) or otherwise from config file or finally it will use compiled-in defaults:

-        $ ./corydalis

 I've also seen that due to the nontrivial amount of memory used by all the filename tracking, the periodic idle GCs use non-trivial amount of